MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

       (insert formatted-citekeys "\n"))))
 ```

+### wrap-citekey-and-create-tex-file
-Use the above list to generate section headings with the cursor, create a corresponding tex file in ~/abibNotes, and open the tex file in a new buffer.
+Use the above list of citekeys or new citekeys found during further reading to generate section headings with the cursor, create a corresponding `tex` file in the `~/abibNote`s folder, and open the `tex` file in a new buffer.
-Org-mode can read LaTeX files.
+Org-mode can read LaTeX files with the tex file extension.

 ```elisp
 ;;; wrap-citekey-and-create-tex-file